Research Technician - Molecular Biology and Microbiology, School of Medicine

 This is a grant funded position and is not eligible for severance pay.

 The faculty in MBM are united by a common interest in the biology of microbes (bacteria, fungi, viruses, and parasites) and the effects of microbes on human and animal hosts.
 The microbial pathogens program studies microorganisms that cause infectious diseases, with emphasis on rigorous analysis of these pathogens and the immune responses that restrict them.
 Program investigators direct detailed studies of pathogenic bacteria, viruses, fungi and eukaryotic parasites.
 Research topics include structural analysis of virus entry, viral evolution, viral oncogenes, intracellular bacterial pathogens, microorganisms that cause diarrhea and pneumonia, intracellular signaling, pathogen adhesion, genetic determinants involved in susceptibility to infection, vaccine development, and identification of novel antimicrobial agents.

-Bachelor's degree in science with up to one year laboratory experience.
+Bachelor's degree in Biology, Microbiology, Molecular Biology, or related field, with 0-1 year of laboratory experience.

 An employee in this position must complete all appropriate background checks at the time of hire, promotion, or transfer.

 Primary Location: United States-Massachusetts-Boston

 Organization: Microbiology-Basic Sci/Medical

 Tufts is a leader in American higher education, distinctive for its success as a moderately sized university that excels at research and providing students with a personal experience.
 Our unique combination of research and liberal arts attracts students, faculty and staff who thrive in our environment of curiosity, creativity and engagement.